wethegit/sweet-potato/cooker/README.md

 touch pages/index.pug
 ```

+You are all set!

-### 🍽 Serve your project locally
+### 🍽 Development

-This builds a local version of the website into a `build/` directory, serves it and watches for changes on the project.
+Serves it and watches for changes on the project:

 ```sh
 npx sweet-potato-cooker start
 ```

-### 👷‍♀️ Build your project
+### 👷‍♀️ Production

-This builds your project into a static `build/` directory that you can deploy anywhere.
+This builds your project into a directory named `build/` that you can deploy to your edge of choice.

 ```sh
 npx sweet-potato-cooker build